andwn/cave-story-md/README.md

 ![Comparison Shot](doc/screen01.png)
 [Video](http://www.youtube.com/watch?v=aZU133ekDVk)

+**Nightly/master is in the middle of an overhaul for the save data, expect things to break**

 This is a rewrite/port of the popular freeware game Cave Story for Sega Mega Drive/Genesis.
 The engine uses many parts of SGDK, and written mostly in C.